cloudavail/aws-missing-tools/ec2-automate-backup/README.txt

 # Introduction:
 ec2-automate-backup was created to provide easy backup/snapshot functionality for EC2 EBS volumes.
+Common uses would include the following:
-The typical use would be to run ec2-automate-backup with a list of volumes for which a snapshot is desired.
-Another common use would be to run ec2-automate-backup with cron (example: "0 0 * * 0 ec2-user /home/ec2-user/ec2-automate-backup.sh -v vol-6d6a0527 > /home/ec2-user/ec2-automate-backup_`date +"%Y%m%d"`.log") or to snapshot all EBS volumes that contain the tag "Backup=true" (example: "0 0 * * 0 ec2-user /home/ec2-user/ec2-automate-backup.sh -s tag -t "Backup=true" > /home/ec2-user/ec2-automate-backup_`date +"%Y%m%d"`.log")
+* run ec2-automate-backup with a list of volumes for which a snapshot is desired
+* run ec2-automate-backup using cron to produce a daily backup (example: "0 0 * * 0 ec2-user /home/ec2-user/ec2-automate-backup.sh -v "vol-6d6a0527 vol-636a0112" > /home/ec2-user/ec2-automate-backup_`date +"%Y%m%d"`.log")
+* run ec2-automate-backup to snapshot all EBS volumes that contain the tag "Backup=true" (example: "0 0 * * 0 ec2-user /home/ec2-user/ec2-automate-backup.sh -s tag -t "Backup=true" > /home/ec2-user/ec2-automate-backup_`date +"%Y%m%d"`.log")
 # Directions For Use:
 #
 ## Example of Use: